 Compass and/or GPS (optional)

-We carry a GPS on all our hikes since we like to be able to see how much further we have to go.
+I use a GPS on all my hikes since I like to be able to see how much further I have to go.
 We didn’t need the GPS for navigation at all on the Overland Track since it was so well marked.

 Backpacks and Bags for the Overland Track

 When looking for a backpack, choose something between 50 and 75L.
 Do a test pack at home to make sure all your gear fits.
-Make sure you pick a backpack that fits you well and is comfortable to carry.
+Make sure you pick a backpack that fits you well and is comfortable to carry when fully loaded.

 If you plan to do any of the side trips from the Overland Track, you should bring a small packable day pack.
 That way you don’t have to carry your heavy pack the whole way.
 Choose one that’s about 20L in size.